-Cashew - Wikipedia Cashew is the common name of a tropical evergreen tree Anacardium occidentale, in the family Anacardiaceae It is native to South America and is the source of the cashew nut and the cashew apple, an accessory fruit The tree can grow as tall as 14 meters (46 feet), but the dwarf cultivars, growing up to 6 m (20 ft), prove more profitable, with
+Cashew - Wikipedia Cashew Cashew is the common name of a tropical evergreen tree Anacardium occidentale, in the family Anacardiaceae It is the source of the cashew nut (often simply called a 'cashew') and the cashew apple The tree can grow as tall as 14 meters (46 feet) The species is native to South America

 Cashew | Description, Poison, Processing | Britannica cashew, (Anacardium occidentale), evergreen shrub or tree of the sumac family (Anacardiaceae), cultivated for its characteristically curved edible seeds, which are commonly called cashew “nuts” though they are not true nuts